Human Trafficking

 Human Trafficking in Clackamas County

-In 2015, the Clackamas County District Attorney’s office began to assess the human trafficking issue within the county.
-Officials met with regional and national experts to research the issue and learned human trafficking affects individuals in every community regardless of age, gender, ethnicity, and socio-economic backgrounds.
+In 2015, the Clackamas County District Attorney’s Office began assessing the human trafficking issue locally.
+Meetings with regional and national experts confirmed that trafficking affects individuals of all ages, genders, ethnicities, and socio-economic backgrounds.

-“Our main goal at the Clackamas County District Attorney’s Office is to provide justice and safety to crime victims and our community, and combatting human trafficking plays a major role in that,” Clackamas County District Attorney John Wentworth said.
-“We are dedicated to fighting human trafficking and helping victims so they can go on to lead healthy, happy and productive lives.”
+“Our main goal at the Clackamas County District Attorney’s Office is to provide justice and safety to crime victims and our community.
+Combatting human trafficking is a major part of that mission,” said District Attorney John Wentworth

-Since 2016, law enforcement implemented a proactive approach to identifying and investigating human trafficking cases while performing organized investigative operations to locate victims and hold traffickers and buyers accountable.
+Since 2016, law enforcement has taken a proactive approach to investigating trafficking, conducting organized operations to locate victims and hold traffickers and buyers accountable.

 Victim Assistance

-Some signs that a person may be a victim of trafficking are:
+Signs a person may be a trafficking victim include:

 Additional Resources